 There are times when Ryker can be very clingy and to be quite frank, I love it when he is this way.
 To hear him say he loves me and when he says I am the “best dad ever” while trying to wrap his arms around my big frame never gets old, I welcome those moments.
 I also very much enjoy when all he wants is to be held, and tonight was one of those nights.

 I am in my study reading when suddenly that feeling of a small presence enters my room.
 I look over my right shoulder as the corner of my right eye catches a little boy squatting behind my chair.
-I chose to not ruin his fun so I play along looking over my left.
+I choose to not ruin his fun so I play along looking over my left.
 We repeat this three more times as the giggles increase with each passing.
 On the last turn to the left, I spin myself like a top and scoop him up.
 Those giggles immediately turned into cute belly laughs.

 “Whatcha doing dad?”
 Ryker genuinely asked with curiosity